Question

 Leadership

-Perfect for complex initiatives requiring coordination of multiple moving parts.
-Shows sophisticated planning and execution skills.
+Use for complex initiatives requiring coordination of multiple moving parts.
+Shows strategic thinking and ability to manage complexity.

 Governed